Chapter 6 : Ultimatum

 “I love you.
 I love you so much,” Harry told her between kisses.
 Ginny pulled back to see his face and smiled.

 “I love you too.
 I can’t wait for us to be married Harry.
-I wasn’t expecting this at all,” Ginny said, her eyes flying to her ring finger.
+I wasn’t expecting this,” Ginny said, her eyes flying to her ring finger.
 She moved her hand back and forth as her grin grew.

 “Well it had to be somewhat of a surprise.
 Except to your parents.
 Your Dad knows I was planning to ask you,” Harry told her, running a hand through her bright red hair.